-Dataset is connection-less oriented, that means whenever we bind data from database it connects indirectly to the database and then disconnected.
-It has read/write access on data tables.
+Dataset is connection-less oriented, that means whenever we bind data from the database it connects indirectly to the database and then disconnected.
+It has read/write access to data tables.
 It supports both forward and backward scanning of data.

 DataSet is a container of one or more DataTable.
 More often than not, it will just contain one table, but if you do a query with multiple SELECT statements, the DataSet will contain a table for each.

-DataReader is connection-oriented, that means whenever we bind data from database it must require a connection and after that disconnected from the connection.
+DataReader is connection-oriented, that means whenever we bind data from the database it must require a connection and after that disconnected from the connection.
 It has read-only access, we can’t do any transaction on them.
-It supports forward-only scanning of data, in other words you can’t go backward.
+It supports forward-only scanning of data, in other words, you can’t go backward.

 DataAdapter is an ADO.NET Data Provider.
 DataAdapter can perform any SQL operations like Insert, Update, Delete, Select in the Data Source by using SqlCommand to transmit changes back to the database.

 DataAdapter provides communication between the Dataset/DataTable and the Datasource.
 We can use the DataAdapter in combination with the DataSet/DataTable objects.
 These two objects combine to enable both data access and data manipulation capabilities.

 Generally, we use DataView to filter and sort DataTable rows.
 So we can say that DataView is like a virtual subset of a DataTable.
 This capability allows you to have two controls bound to the same DataTable, but showing different versions of the data.

 For example, one control may be bound to a DataView showing all of the rows in the table, while a second may be configured to display only the rows that have been deleted from the DataTable.
 The DataTable also has a DefaultView property that returns the default DataView for the table.